finanalyst/collection/README.md

 *  no-cache

+*  no-completion

 *  debug

 *  verbose

+*  **no-code-escape**

+`ProcessedPod` has a special flag for turning off escaping in code sections when a highlighter is used to pre-process code.
+In some cases, the highlighter also does HTML escaping, so RPR has to avoid it.

+This has to be done at the Mode level and not left to `render` plugins.

 # Control flags
 The control flags have mostly been described in [Milestones](Milestones.md).
 They are summarised here again, with some extra information.